somosazucar/python-web/README.md

 Motivation
 ==========

-There appear to be several options when attempting to use Python in the browser, and the tradeoffs are not really clear at first.
-This is an attempt at testing them side by side, in order to determine what those tradeoffs are, what are the best practices and the tools better suited for each task.
+There appear to be several options when attempting to use Python in the browser, and the trade-offs are not really clear at first.
+This is an attempt at testing them side by side, in order to determine what those trade-offs are, what are the best practices and the tools better suited for each task.

+Python is a wonderful language for learning, for modelling, and for constructing powerful applications.
+It features a clear, expressive syntax.
+We really wanted to use it and share it!
+Let it be so in the browser too!

 Our use case
 ============